tehqin/QualDivBenchmark/README.md

 ## Installation

-To install the project, you need to install the [.NET](https://dotnet.microsoft.com/download) developer toolkit for linux or windows.
+To install the project, you need to install the [.NET](https://dotnet.microsoft.com/download) developer toolkit for your system.
 You may also need the [NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) client tools for updating dependencies for the project.

 The first step is running the following commands.
 These will restore dependency dlls on your system and create a directory to save log files for the experiment.
 Dependencies are [Math.Net](https://numerics.mathdotnet.com/) which is a linear algebra library needed for Eigen decomposition and [Nett](https://github.com/paiden/Nett) which is used for TOML configuration files.